 Sometimes when the military sends you far from “home,” it is not possible to get back home for the holidays.
 So a lot of times, family comes to you.
 Which is great if you have the room and the time to get ready.

-Here are a few tips for Holiday Guest Prep.
+Here are a few tips for hosting out of town guests.

 Tackle the Guest Room

 If you are lucky enough to have a spare room or a room set aside just for guests, then great!
 The problem at my house is, the spare room is usually used for storage.
 Around the holidays, our guest room doubles as my gift wrapping room.
 So trying to clear the room of boxes, bags, wrapping paper, and ribbon is easier said than done around the holidays.

 And if you live in base housing, your kids’ bedroom might double as your guest room!

 So the first thing you need to do is clear the room of any extras that do not have a home or a place to be put away.

 Try to look at the room from your guests’ perspective.
 Do they have a place to put their luggage?
 Is there space to hang things in the closet?
 Make sure there are extra hangers and if you really want to go the extra mile, include a bathrobe and slippers for your guests.

 The spare dresser in my guest room is where I store my tablecloths and extra linens.
 I try to keep the top two drawers of the dresser empty, so guests have a spot to unpack if they choose.

 A reading chair and lamp are great, but many guest rooms don’t have the extra room.
 Other things to include: phone chargers, extra blankets and pillows, and a pack-n-play if they have small children.
 Fresh flowers are also a nice touch to the room.
 And displaying photos of you and your guests is also very thoughtful.